opendocsg/slw-judgments-backfill/2011_SGHC_130/report.md

 _Conflict of Laws_

 [LawNet Editorial Note: The appeal to this dec ision in Civil Appeal No 66 of 2011 was dismissed by the Court of Appeal on 24 Oc tober 2011.
-See [2012] SGCA 20.]
+See <span class="citation">[2012] SGCA 20</span>.]

 24 May 2011